The battle of the Atari's?

 Ikari Warriors brings back many special memories for me because it came free with my first Atari ST and was something I loved from the moment I loaded it up that Christmas morning (yikes that was 1988).
 I don't think anyone forgets the first time they saw how superior the ST was compared to their old 8Bits...

-Anyhow, I admit it's hardly perfect but Elite certainly delivered the goods for a brilliant arcade conversion which is still one of my favourite ST games.
+Anyhow, I admit it's hardly perfect but Elite delivered the goods for a brilliant arcade conversion which is one of my favourite ST games.
 Now, unlike my dreadful progress with Commando, I am actually pretty good at Ikari Warriors so figured it a good idea to check out the Atari 7800 game alongside the classic ST version.

 Graphics or Music?

-After watching the 7800's intro swoosh by, I instantly wished Atari would have released the STe back in 1985...
+After watching the 7800's intro swoosh by, I instantly wished Atari would have released the STe back in 1985.
 Anyhow, once the game began, the first thing that struck me was its sexy-smooth framerate.
-However, the sprites themselves are rather crude in comparison with blocky heads?
+However, the sprites themselves are crude in comparison with blocky heads?
 Yikes, what's wrong with the resolution?

-But graphics aren't everything nor is the audio which happens to be as good and exactly what I expected.
+Graphics aren't everything nor is the audio which happens to be as good and exactly what I expected.
 Those grenade throws are excellent but I missed the sound of the tank.
 Background music is okay but I don't think anything compares to the legendary ST tune by Jason C. Brooke which is bleeping excellent.

-But graphics aren't everything nor is the audio which happens to be as good and exactly what I expected.
+Graphics aren't everything nor is the audio which happens to be as good and exactly what I expected.
 Those grenade throws are excellent but I missed the sound of the tank.
 Background music is okay but I don't think anything compares to the legendary ST tune by Jason C. Brooke which is bleeping excellent.

 Pros And Cons?